-Topological maps represent the environment by neighborhood relationships between distinctive places.
-Formally, the topological map consists of a graph G = (V, E), where $V = \{v_1, \dots, v_N\}$ is the set of N nodes, and $E = \{e{ii}\} = \{(v_i, v_j)\}$ the set of M edges.
+Topological maps represent the environment in terms of neighborhood relationships between distinctive places.
+Formally, the topological map consists of a graph

+G = (V, E), where $V = (v_1, \ldots, v_N)$ is the set of N nodes, and $E = \{e{ij}\} = \{(v_i, v_j)\}$ the set of M edges.
 It may be considered in two ways.
 From the topological point of view, it is centered on a symbolic representation of the environment.
 From the robot resources point of view, the map is based on the interactions of robot sensors and actuators performed by the behaviors.
-In the frame of this work, each node corresponds to a self-positioning site and an edge to the displacement of the robot between two such sites.
-The behavior associated to the nodes are the homing on corner and the localization behaviors, while a move to behavior goes with edges.
+In the frame of this work, each node corresponds to a self-positioning site, and an edge to the displacement of the robot between two such sites.
+The behavior associated with the nodes are the homing on corner and the localization behaviors, while a move to behavior goes with edges.

-The choice of corners as environmental characteristics for self-positioning behaviors is justified by the fact that the corners are easily detected, represented in a large number in man-made environments and that they appear in stable parts of the environment such as tables, walls, doors, etc. This gives the map a high accuracy and a good stability.
+The choice of corners as environmental characteristics for self-positioning behaviors is justified by the fact that the corners are easily detected, are represented in a large number in man-made environments and appear in stable parts of the environment such as tables, walls, doors, etc. This gives the map high accuracy and good stability.